-In her book, Mindsets and Moves, author Gravity Golderg, EdD, challenges teachers to shift their perspective when it comes to the way they view their students.
+In her book Mindsets and Moves, author Gravity Goldberg, EdD, challenges teachers to shift their perspective when it comes to the way they view their students.
 She advocates for adopting what she terms an “admiring lens.”

 “If we want to cultivate environments where (students) thrive, we must admire our students.
 I mean not just to respect them, but to approach them with wonder and curiosity—to study our students with the expectation they have many things to teach us.”

-Making the shift can have a powerful effect not only on our students, but on our practice as well.
+Making the shift can have a powerful effect not only on our students but on our teaching practice as well.

 It can change the way we give feedback.